Linder Sterling: Work

+Linder has boxes of cut-outs in her studio that she works from.
+In her studio, Linder listens to Indian drone music, and scents the space with perfume.

 Exhibitions

 Sterling's work has been the subject of numerous international solo exhibitions, including those at the Tate Museum St. Ives, Nottingham Contemporary, Kestnergesellschaft, among others.
 Her work has been featured in group shows at the Tate Modern, Tate Britain, the Museum of Contemporary Art, Chicago, Australian Centre for Contemporary Art, among other venues.

-Sterling's work is represented by Modern Art, London; Blum & Poe, Los Angeles; and dépendance, Brussels.
+Sterling's work is represented by Modern Art; Andréhn-Schiptjenko; and dépendance.